tallen-hashicorp/hashicups-vault/README.md

 ```

 ## Setup Vault
-Ensure you update `localhost:30000` to point at the node running the service:
+Ensure you update `localhost:30000` to point at the k8s cluster running the DB service which is on `nodeport:30000`:

 ```bash
 export VAULT_ADDR='http://127.0.0.1:8200'